List of Yu-Gi-Oh! GX characters: The Shadow Riders

-Kagemaru is the leader of the Shadow Riders and the main antagonist of the series' first season as well as the former superintendent of Duel Academy.
+Kagemaru is the former superintendent of Duel Academy and current leader of the Shadow Riders, serving as the main antagonist of the series' first season.
 The "Kage" portion of his name is derived from the Japanese word "kage" (影), meaning "shadow."
-In horrible health, Kagemaru hoped to attain eternal youth by sacrificing Duel Monster spirits to the Sacred Beasts.
+Due to his poor health, Kagemaru hoped to attain eternal youth by sacrificing Duel Monster spirits to the Sacred Beasts.
 During his duel with Jaden, his youth was returned.
 After being defeated, however, he returned to his aged state.
-He then asked forgiveness and promised to renounce his former ways, carried off to the hospital by helicopter.
+He then asks for forgiveness, promising to renounce his former ways before being transported to the hospital.
 Kagemaru plays a Sacred Beast deck.